 - When running a traditional split test, Amazon shoppers are not aware that their behavior is being monitored.
 They do not know that there are other versions of your listing other than the one they are seeing.

-- On PickFu, the Panel sees all variations in order to compare them and provide their feedback.
+- On PickFu, the respondent panel sees all variations in order to compare them and provide their feedback.
 Not only does each respondent vote on the variation they like best, but they each also provide a written comment explaining why they chose their preferred option.
 These written comments provide insight into what works with shoppers to help guide your decisions.